Trekking with us in India

 The day begins with optional washing water then we pack our duffels.
 Breakfast is usually outside on our light tables and really comfortable camp chairs, refreshing in the open air.
 We crew fresh coffee and start with muesli or porridge then eggs to order, freshly baked bread with excellent jam, and more coffee or chai.
 By 8am or so we hit the trail.

 For the day's walk all we need to carry is a small day pack containing water bottle, camera, sun cream, hat, rain jacket/warm jacket, just in case.
 The horses carry your gear, the food and all the camping equipment.

-At around midday, we have a semi-packed lunch carried by Lobsang: typically delicately veg fried rice or pasta, pita bread, sun dried tomatoes in olive oil, hummus, simple salad, cheese, peanut butter, and local jam, followed by biscuits and fruit.
+At around midday, we have a semi-packed lunch carried by Lobsang: typically veg fried rice or pasta (lightly fried), pita bread, sun dried tomatoes in olive oil, hummus, simple salad, cheese, peanut butter, and local jam, followed by biscuits and fruit.
 No shortage of variety.

 The afternoon's walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
 Afternoons are a wonderful time to relax, read or play Scrabble, and do a bit of washing.
 On some days we will arrive at our destination by lunchtime (a lunch camp) and the entire afternoon will be free.
 Sometimes we visit a nearby village where the way of life has barely changed, alternatively the children will certainly visit us.